api-platform/docs/core/identifiers.md

 ## Changing Identifier in a Doctrine Entity

-If your ApiResource is also a Doctrine entity, you have to unmark its id as identifier:
+If your resource is also a Doctrine entity and you want to use another identifier other than the Doctrine one, you have to unmark it:

 ```php
 <?php